zoulx32/mr-mittens.oldweb/_posts/2023-09-22-odysee future we wanted.md

 ---
 layout: post
-title: "Odysee W or L"
+title: "Odysee the future we wanted"
 date: 2023-09-22
 ---